adamant/adamant.language.reference/src/literals.md

 #### String Literal Construction

 String literals are constructed with an operator overload.
 The resulting object must be read only and have the lifetime `forever`.
 This operator must be an implicit pure function.
+As with user literals, the type of a string literal is inferred by context and may be restricted by a match pattern.

 ```adamant
 public struct Example